 Attempting to redress this balance, Norfolk and Norwich University Hospitals have recently recorded and made a whole load of podcasts for young diabetics available for download from their website.

-They must be good as diabetic god Sir Steve Redgrave says they’re wonderful on the hospital’s press release.
-However, being a Redgrave atheist, I downloaded them for myself and had a listen.
+They must be good as diabetic god Sir Steve Redgrave says they’re wonderful on the hospital’s

 I was half-expecting them to be somewhat patronising, but was pleased to hear that they’re not (however, saying that, I am in my thirties and what I think isn’t patronising might differ wildly from what a teenager might think is patronising, but I digress).